konflux-ci/release-service-catalog/tasks/push-rpm-manifests-to-pyxis/README.md

 | server | The server type to use.
 Options are 'production','production-internal,'stage-internal' and 'stage'. | Yes | production |
 | concurrentLimit | The maximum number of images to be processed at once | Yes | 4 |

+## Changes in 0.2.0
+* updated the base image used in this task

 ## Changes in 0.1.2
 * add support for production-internal and stage-internal